 Cabane de Moiry – Today, it’s on to Moiry Hut – another favorite!
 A long, steep climb leads to the beautiful Val d’Anniviers and more stunning mountain scenery.
 We then descend to Lac Moiry and up to the newly renovated hut, a comfortable base surrounded by a sea of ice with views of the Glacier de Moiry through the huge picture windows.
 We’ll stay in comfortable 4-person dorms and, as long as the water supply is good, showers are available.
 (Bags not available tonight.)

 Zinal – It’s time for a relatively easy day of trail running to the end-of-the-valley village of Zinal, home to the famed Sierre-Zinal trail race.
-For those wanting a longer run, we’ll include the option of running to Sorebois, high above the beautiful Val Anniviers valley, with the opportunity to use a cable car or stand-up “Trotti” bike to ride down!
-There’s also the chance to run through high pastures over to Cabane Petit Mountet, for a slice of fresh tart and a café au lait, then along the valley to Zinal.
+For those wanting a longer run, we’ll include the option of running from Sorebois on a quiet trail high above the beautiful Val Anniviers valley to Cabane Petit Mountet, for a slice of fresh tart and a café au lait, then along the valley to Zinal.
+For a shorter day, you’ll have the opportunity to use a cable car from Sorebois down to Zinal to get more time to relax in town!

 Turtmannhutte – Today, we’ll take a quieter, wilder route with better trail running than the normal Haute Route which stays lower in the valley.
 By doing so, we get wonderful views of the stunning glaciers pouring off the Weisshorn and its satellite peaks, the Bishorn and Brunegghorn.
 Our traverse through the back of the Turtmanntal valley will finish with a climb to the Turtmannhütte, a classic Swiss Alpine Club hut literally surrounded by glaciers and mountains.
 We’ll dine with climbers, sharing dorm space for the evening.
 (Bags not available tonight.)

 Zermatt – Today is our final day of trail running cross-country through the Alps!
-We’ll head up and over the Augsbord pass to the valley village of St Niklaus.
-An optional cable car from the high mountain hamlet of Jungen saves thousands of feet of trail running downhill, if desired.
-Finally, we’ll ride up the valley on the local train, to car-free Zermatt.
+We’ll head up and over the Augsbord pass to the valley village of St Niklaus, with gorgeous views of the glacier-clad Dom mountain across the valley.
+An optional cable car from the high mountain hamlet of Jungen gives the opportunity to save thousands of feet of downhill running if desired.
+From St Niklaus, we’ll ride up the valley on the local train to car-free Zermatt.

-depart – Today, we’ll enjoy a final breakfast together, then take our leave of Zermatt, heading home, elsewhere for more trail running – or wherever your travels take you next!
+depart – Today, we’ll enjoy a final breakfast together, then take our leave of Zermatt, heading home – or wherever your travels take you next!